cds-snc/notification-api/README.md

 `workon notifications-api`

+Note:
+- To exit the virtual environment, run `deactivate`

 9. Install [Postgres.app](http://postgresapp.com/).

-Note:
+ > Note:
-- check version of Postgres used in `docker-compose.yml` to install correct `db:image` version.
+    > - check version of Postgres used in `ci/docker-compose.yml` to install correct `db:image` version.

 10. Create the database for the application